Michigan State University masthead graphic Michigan State University masthead graphic

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

-But that’s not all . . . grab a jar with colorful glass-gem Indian corn kernels for planting at home and some yummy popcorn while you're here!
+But that’s not all . . . grab a jar with colorful glass-gem Indian corn kernels for planting at home, and enjoy some yummy popcorn while you're here!
 It’s science, snacks, and fun all in one place!

 Learn more about Exploring Growth and Self-Recycling with Corn!